IPE Advisor - Thermal Oxidizers

 At this temperature, in the presence of oxygen, the gaseous chemicals undergo an oxidation reaction, destroying the pollutants before releasing the exhaust to atmosphere.

-There are several varieties of thermal oxidizer, including a Regenerative Thermal Oxidizer, or 'RTO', which uses ceramic media as a heat-exchange material.
+There are several varieties of thermal oxidizer, including a Regenerative Thermal Oxidizer, or "RTO", which uses ceramic media as a heat-exchange material.